Azure/modern-web-app-pattern-dotnet/README.md

 azd env new eapdotnetmwa
 ```

-Substitute the environment name for your own values.
+Substitute the environment name with your own value.

 By default, Azure resources are sized for a "development" mode.
 If doing a Production deployment, set the `AZURE_ENV_TYPE` to `prod` using the following code: